kartikkumar/Stomi/README.md

 `Stomi` is a toolbox that can be used to study stochastic migration procesess in the Solar System.
 The toolbox breaks down the full N-body problem into a two-stage sequence:

 1. Test particle simulator, implementing the Restricted 3-Body Problem
-2. Random walk simulator, aggregating the back-reaction of a cloud of perturbers (using the test particle simulation data) on the large migrating body
+2. Random walk simulator, aggregating the back-reaction of a cloud of perturbers (using test particle simulation data) on the large migrating body

 For an example use of this toolbox, take a look at (Kumar et al., 2014).